 The Chand dynasty capital is a beautiful hill town, commonly referred to as the cultural capital of Kumaon.
 Chitai Golu Devta temple, Nanda Devi temple and Kalimath (Kasar Devi) are famous temples in Almora.
 The central market in Almora is a good place for finding local products.

+Lakhudiyar, is also located close to Almora.
 The name means one lakh caves.
-This is an important pre-historic site where fascinating prehisotric rock paintings were discovered.
+This is an important pre-historic site where fascinating prehistoric rock paintings were discovered.
 The place is surrounded by pine trees.
 The shortest route is via Lohaghat-Devidhura-Almora road which passes next to Trinethra Rudra Mahadev Temple.
-Dharmsala is another interesing place on the way for a relaxing walk in the pines, especially after the rains.

-Maa Baarahi Temple is nice cave temple.
+Maa Baarahi Temple is a nice cave temple.
 The route is through dense oak and deodar forests.
-The rock cut temple is very famous for its religious fairs.
+The rock-cut temple is very famous for its religious fair which features a stone-pelting Holi.
+There is a rock nearby which is said to have been split by Bheem in one sword blow.

 Enhance your photography skills